-It's funny how things work out in life.
-The way things can all seem to come together, and in the end life is good.
-For me and this story however, well let's just say it's so far out in left field, that I can safely tell it and no one will ever believe a word.
+It’s funny how things work out in life.
+The way things can all seem to come together, and in the end, life is good.
+For me and this story however, well, let’s just say it’s so far out in left field that I can safely tell it and no one will ever believe a word.
 I do need to lay a little groundwork for the first page or so.
-I want you to have all the facts, and some of the facts just need to be known going in.
+I want you to have all the facts, some of the facts just needing to be known going in.
 First off, my name is Tim Miller, even if I do change it later in life.
-That of course is part of my story, and we will get to it later.
+That of course, is part of my story and we will get to it later.

-I was also told that when it was time to go home, the bus would have the picture of big bird in the window.
-And something about the number 89-1, but all I was hearing was Big Bird.
+I was also told that when it was time to go home, the bus would have the picture of big bird in the window and something about the number 89-1, but all I was hearing was Big Bird.
 Well, mom was saying big bird and Miss Wellington was saying 89-1.
-I didn't know any numbers yet so I listened to my mom.
-Anyways it turned out our seats were assigned.
-So of course I got stuck next to a girl.
-Not just any girl mind you, but a really cute red headed one.
+I didn’t know any numbers yet, so I listened to my mom.
+Anyways, it turned out our seats were assigned.
+So of course, I got stuck next to a girl.
+Not just any girl mind you, but a cute, red headed one.

-She kind of reminded me of my pet Mouse Pinkie.
-Her mouth was narrow and her nose pointed out.
+She kind of reminded me of my pet mouse Pinkie.
+Her mouth was narrow, her nose pointed out.
 She was just plain cute, and I wanted to draw whiskers on her the first day I saw her.
 That and hold her hand.
-I mean I was sitting next to her and all I could think of was holding her hand.
-Well what can I say; I was only five years old!
-Well being only five years old, I was completely lacking any social skills at all.
+I mean, I was sitting next to her and all I could think of was holding her hand.
+Well what can I say, I was only five years old!
+Well, being only five years old, I was completely lacking any social skills.
 I also had problems with pronouncing some sounds and letters.
-So when she said her name was Renée, I couldn't say the 'R', so her name sounded funny when I said it.
+So, when she said her name was Renée, I couldn’t say the ‘R’, so her name sounded funny when I said it.
 She seemed very nice and pretended to help me say it right.
-Finally I gave up in frustration when the bus got to school.
-Besides, the bus driver keep telling everyone to be quite.
-It was really noisy as Renée and I had to yell to be heard.
+Finally, I gave up in frustration when the bus got to school.
+Besides, the bus driver keeps telling everyone to be quiet.
+It was noisy, as Renée and I had to yell to be heard.

 Mom was waiting for me when I got off the bus.
 I had to tell her about my first day of school.
 Everything we did, and even why I had finger paint on the end of my nose.
 Well I had painted a picture of Renée of course, and told her so.
 Mom must have thought it was cute.
 She must have figured out I had a crush on the girl.
-Well that's what she called it later on anyway.
+Well, that’s what she called it later, anyway.
 Mom was a painter and I wanted to be one too.
-I also knew I wanted to paint Renée some day.
-But I wanted it to look like mom's paintings, not like the finger painting we did at school.
+I also knew I wanted to paint Renée someday, but I wanted it to look like mom’s paintings, not like the finger painting, we did at school.

 Oh yes, my speech problems with letters disappeared half way through kindergarten.
 But the cute little girl named Renée would always be my little Mouse.
 The other kids liked the name as well, so it stuck to her like glue.
 Mouse is what everyone called her from the third day of school on.
 I think that is what really got her mad at me the most.
 She thought I was making fun of her.
 I know the way the other kids said it that they were.
 I felt sorry for her, but no matter how much I tried to say I was sorry, she would just ignore me, when she didn’t break into tears, that was.

 The feud lasted into our senior year at high school.
 When I say feud, I mean it was a duel.
 Our entire experience in school pitted our brains against each other.
 The fight was always on for who got the best grade in class.
-Sometime she would even outdo me on a test or a paper.
-It got real old for me real quick in high school.
+Sometimes she would even outdo me on a test or a paper.
+It got real old for me quick in high school.
 The only thing that made it any easier was the fact that we only shared a few classes together.
-I mean we were both smart, but always having her bragging when she got a better score got old.
+I mean, we were both smart, but always having her bragging when she got a better score got old.
 I was also very glad she never took any of the art classes.
-Lucy tried cheerleading, and the few games I went to, Renée was always close by cheering her on.
-This had gone on long enough, that when rumors were going around school that the two of them were lovers, Lucy stopped the cheerleading over night.
+Lucy tried cheerleading, and the few games I went to, Renée was always close by, cheering her on.
+This had gone on long enough, that when rumors were going around school that the two of them were lovers, Lucy stopped the cheerleading overnight.

-It was too bad too, because even in middle school I always wanted to ask Renée out to a dance or something.
-But if she and Lucy were lovers, Oh well, I guessed it really was never meant to be.
-Renée hated me and I could tell it.
+It was unfortunate, because even in middle school I always wanted to ask Renée out to a dance or something.
+But if she and Lucy were lovers, oh well, I guessed it really was never meant to be.
+Renée hated me, and I could tell it.
 It was too bad, because I loved her fiery red hair and deep green eyes.
-Oh those eyes, I could lose my soul looking into them, if given the chance.
+Oh, those eyes, I could lose my soul looking into them, if given the chance.
 Unfortunately, trying to do so would have cost me my soul if Lucy had been around.
 Of that one fact I was very sure.

 It was the last day of our 1st semester.
 Our science teacher had given a test the day before and was lecturing us on our science projects coming up.
 We would be partnered three or four to each group.
-The project was to be completed in three months time.
+The project was to be completed in three months’ time.
 The best three groups would go to the regional science fair.
-In the regional there were scholarships to be had, so needless to say, my buddies all wanted to partner up with me.
+In the regional there were scholarships to be had, so my buddies all wanted to partner up with me.
 Renée had the same problem.
-Basically everyone knew that the two of us would get an A for the project, and the project was 50 percent of the semester's grade.
+Basically, everyone knew that the two of us would get an A for the project, and the project was 50 percent of the semester’s grade.

 I never did get an answer to my question.
-And Mouse, well let's just say I wanted to stomp on her and smash her into the ground.
-I had never hated her before, but at the moment I was thinking of murder as a solution to getting rid of her.
+As for Mouse, well, let’s just say I wanted to stomp on her and smash her into the ground.
+I had never hated her before, but now I was thinking of murder as a solution to getting rid of her.
 Thank god it was Friday.
 No more bus for me, as I drove to school now.
-I didn't see the mouse the rest of the day.
+I didn’t see the Mouse the rest of the day.
 Other than our 3rd period science class, the only other time we would see each other was lunch, and I had brought my own this day.
 Hot lunch sucked when they served their cardboard pizza.
-So I avoided the meal whenever I could.
+So, I avoided the meal whenever I could.
 There should be a law against some of the food they serve us here.
-I mean other than the pizza being bad, the only other thing fit to eat was the fried chicken.
-And that was because it was made at a local restaurant and brought in.
+I mean other than the pizza being bad, the only other thing fit to eat was the fried chicken because it was made at a local restaurant and brought in.

 “I don’t know why anyone would think a question was stupid.
 My dad always tells me the only stupid question is the one that goes unasked.”, I said.